awsdocs/aws-cli-user-guide/doc_source/cliv2-migration.md

 ## AWS CLI version 2 no longer automatically retrieves `http://` or `https://` URLs for parameters<a name="cliv2-migration-paramfile"></a>

 AWS CLI version 2 no longer performs a GET operation when a parameter value begins with `http://` or `https://` and then using the returned content as the value of the parameter\.
-If you need to retrieve a URL and pass the contents read from that URL as the value of a parameter, then we recommend that you use curl or a similar tool to down the contents of the URL to a local file and then use the file:// syntax to read the contents of that file and use it as the parameter's value\.
-For example, the following command no longer tries to retrieve the contents of the page found at `http://www.google.com` and pass those contents as the parameter\.
+If you need to retrieve a URL and pass the contents read from that URL as the value of a parameter, then we recommend that you use curl or a similar tool to download the content pointed to by the URL to a local file\.
+Then, use the `file://` syntax to pass the content of that file as the parameter's value\.
+For example, the following command no longer tries to retrieve the contents of the page found at `http://www.google.com` and pass that content as the parameter\.
 Instead, it passes the literal text string `https://google.com` as the parameter\.

 ```
 $ aws2 ssm put-parameter --value http://www.google.com --name prod.microservice1.db.secret --type String 2